dikortis/LetsTalkETC/Episodes/Episode_13.md

 **Christian Seberino:**
- haha so
+so
-I'm just I'm just guessing but you so you that kind of reminds me since you're a smart business person so craigslist of course I uh if I understand correctly so
+I'm just guessing but you so
+you that kind of reminds me since you're a smart business person so craigslist of course I uh if I understand correctly so